 I will be starting fluorouracil treatment on my face on 1/1/2016.
 I work as a receptionist so I am the first person seen at my business.
 Will I be able to work the first few days?
 How many days into the treatment does the irritated skin start?
 Hoping to be able to work at least the first 5 days.

 Fluorouracil is a topical cream that used for treatment of pre-cancers called actinic keratosis.
 It is used for 2-6 weeks depending on the area being treated.
 Most patients use the cream twice a day for 4 weeks from start to finish.
 The treated areas may begin to get itchy, red, irritated, or sensitive by 10-14 days.
 Once you finish the full 4 week treatment, the areas calm down over the next 1-3 weeks.
-Many are able to use make-up over the cream, but it can sometimes sting.
+Many are able to use make-up over the cream, others find make-up irritates the skin and best not to use.

 I only had to do between my upper lip and nose.
 It started to get a bit red near my nose after a week and at first just looked like I had a cold.
 After about 1.5 weeks it was much more irritable-looking.
 It scabbed over very quickly too so it was impossible for me to use make-up.
 I simply used vaseline or aquaphor 2x per day about 2 hours after I would use the cream.
 About 3 weeks in I tried my normal Neutrogena moitsturizer with SPF on it and that burned horribly.
 I made it the full 4 weeks and am now about 4 days post and it looks much worse.
 You know when a sore heals and it looks worse before it gets better?
 I am in that phase.